 Don’t ride the subways on weekends

 Besides the old-fashioned system (hopefully contactless pay is coming soon), repairs on the subway are often debilitating for travel—especially on weekends.
-Between Brooklyn and Manhattan, some subway lines are down for days at a time making travel between the boroughs nearly impossible.
+Between Brooklyn, Queens and Manhattan, some subway lines are down for days at a time making travel between the boroughs nearly impossible.

 Uber is a necessary evil